-A near miss is an unplanned event during a weight handling operation that did not result in a definable accident but easily had the potential to do so.
-Only a break in the chain of events prevented an accident.
-Simply put, a near miss is an accident that almost took place.
-The difference between a near miss and an accident (serious or otherwise) is often a fraction of an inch or a split second of time.
-A near miss report is used to learn from situations where an accident "almost" happened so that the real event can be averted can be averted.
+A near miss is an unplanned event during a weight handling operation or maintenance that did not result in a definable accident but easily had the potential to do so.
+A near miss is an accident that could have and almost did take place.
+A near-miss report can be used to learn from lower-level situations so that a more severe event can be averted.